toystars/elasticsearch-sync/README.md

 # elasticsearch-sync
-ElasticSearch and MongoDB sync package for Meteor
+ElasticSearch and MongoDB sync package for Meteor.

+## What does it do?
+elasticsearch-sync package keeps your mongoDB collections and elastic search cluster in sync.
+It does so by tailing the mongo oplog and replicate whatever crud operation into elastic search cluster without any overhead.
+Please not that a replica set is needed for the package to tail mongoDB.

 ## How to use